 Welcome to my disclosure statement!
-In an attempt to be thorough, this is going to sound a little like it is written by a wooden statue.
+In an attempt to be thorough, this is going to sound like I’m pretending to be a lawyer.
+Let the jargon and cliché commence!

-Though I identify primarily as a journalist, I have historically earned much (if not most) of my income from public speaking and from my own business ventures.
+Though I identify primarily as a journalist, I have historically earned much of my income from public speaking and my own media business ventures.
 These careers intertwine to make each other stronger (my business ventures inform my writing; my reporting and writing as a journalist educates me as a businessman; I get paid to speak about both of these, and use feedback from public speaking to inform my reporting and writing; and round we go.)

 One of the core tenets of journalism is to ensure that the audience is not deceived about what they are seeing.
 I feel a strong duty to do this in not just my journalism, but ensure than anyone who engages with any of my work will not be deceived in any way about who I am or where I am coming from.